AgniKoko/ComputerVision_Panorama/README.md

 𝑓4 (Differential Variance of Local Entropy): Measures the difference between the local entropy of the panorama and the input images. 𝑓9 (Absolute Difference of Standard Deviations): Evaluates the consistency of standard deviations between the panorama and the input images.

+## Execution
+- To run a pre-made scene (GES_50, NISwGSP, OpenPano_flower) choose the corresponding python file based on the scene and the method.
+For the SURF method choose SURF suffix and to run with SIFT method choose the one without any suffix.
+After selecting the python file, run it.
+- To run a custom scene, replace the four images on the directory augo/scene1 and run augo1_panorama.py (SIFT method) or augo1_panorama_SURF.py (SURF method).

 ## Results
 Generated panoramas and their corresponding metrics will be saved in the results directory.
 Example output includes:
 - Stitched panorama images